Circa-1942

 Advert from the J.C.
 Penney Company

 In November 1961, "Penney's Audobon" opened in Camden County, New Jersey.
 Encompassing approximately 80,000 square feet, it epitomized the larger Penney's stores that had begun to appear in the late 1950s.
 It was followed by the company's first full-line store, the 152,000 square foot "J.C.
 Penney Co." unit at Greater Philadelphia's KING OF PRUSSIA PLAZA.
-The KOPP store was dedicated, on August 15, 1962, as the largest store in the chain.
+The KOPP store was dedicated, on August 15, 1962, as largest in the chain.

 "Penney's Audobon," which was an anchor of Camden County, New Jersey's BLACK HORSE PIKE CENTER.
 It, and the subsequent KING OF PRUSSIA PLAZA store, were stepping stones.
 They bridged the gap between early "dry goods only" mercantiles and newer full-line "Penneys" locations.